SumiSastri/websockets-chat-app/jam-stack-chat-app/docs/set-up/websockets.md

 });
 ```

-4. Use the socket.io method with an event listener in server.js, the method takes the event "connection" as the first argument, this opens the socket, and we can check if a user is connected.
-The next method `socket.emit()` actually relays the message as an object, as the socket is on, we continue with the method `socket.on()` which listens to the next event, in this we pass the data that is coming back from the client-side.
+3. Library methods on the server

+- the `io.on()` method checks the connection, the first argument in the callback, the second argument, socket triggers the socket opening
+- the next method `socket.emit()` actually relays server messages as an object to the client
+- the method `socket.on()` listens to the next event which is the message received from the client

 ```
 io.on('connection', (socket) => {